cdlhub/poc-vagrant-mssql/README.md

 ## Introduction

 The objective of this project is to be able to encapsulate MS SQL Server installation in a box to facilitate the creation of development, staging, and production environments.
 Another advanage is to be able to run the server on any host system (Windows, MacOS, Linux).
+The only drawback is that database files cannot be stored in a shared folder because of differences between Linux rights management and host file system.

 **Remark:** [MS SQL on Linux on Docker](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-setup-docker) could also be a good choice.
 However, it has been rejected for now because: